onetep-devel/tutorials/source/T13_ONETEP_ASE.rst

 Important note
 ==============

 If you are not keen about using ASE to run ONETEP calculations, it is always possible to use ASE to write ONETEP input files and run them manually.
 This should be done by using the general ASE IO modules :code:`ase.io.write` and :code:`ase.io.read` to write and read ONETEP input files.
-In every examples above, all you need to do is to replace the :code:`get_potential_energy()` call by a :code:`write` call to write the input file, such as :code:`write('input_file.dat', atoms, format='onetep-in', keywords=keywords)`.
+In every example above, all you need to do is to replace the :code:`get_potential_energy()` call by a :code:`write` call to write the input file, such as :code:`write('input_file.dat', atoms, format='onetep-in', keywords=keywords)`.
 You can then run the ONETEP binary manually as you always do.

 How to use ASE on HPCs
 ======================